chenafj/test/README.md

 # test
-Test for springboot devops project
+# Project Name: Test for springboot devops project
+This is going to test from coding to build docker image for configserice